Global Multi-Cloud Replication in FaunaDB Cloud

-But where does your FaunaDB Serverless Cloud data actually live?
+But where does your FaunaDB Cloud data actually live?
 We’re very excited to show you with the new cloud status page.

-FaunaDB Serverless Cloud is multi-cloud, with a single cluster spanning AWS and Google Cloud Platform.
+FaunaDB Cloud is multi-cloud, with a single cluster spanning AWS and Google Cloud Platform.
 After all, if you have to worry about your provider’s infrastructure availability, then you’re not really dealing with a truly serverless database.
 Part of our mission is to insulate applications from infrastructure dependencies.
 When your data spans public clouds, your applications can use best-of-breed cloud services wherever they are found.

 Soon, we’ll expand our cloud to GCP’s Singapore region.
 This will not affect the latency profile of existing applications: writes to FaunaDB only need to commit to the closest majority of datacenters to maintain consistency.
-Currently all data in FaunaDB Serverless Cloud is replicated to every region, guaranteeing low latency reads.
+Currently all data in FaunaDB Cloud is replicated to every region, guaranteeing low latency reads.

 Later this year we will release dynamic site selection, letting you choose per-database where your data should live, and change it on the fly.
 Along with that release we will expand to additional regions, including some in Microsoft Azure.
 The upcoming regions, subject to change, are: